subvertnormality/mosaic/README.md

 <img alt="Pattern editor bank select buttons" src="https://raw.githubusercontent.com/subvertnormality/mosaic/refs/heads/main/images/Grid/pattern_editor/trig_editor/bank-select-buttons.svg" width="300" />

 To see your algorithm's impact, hit the prime button.
 This primes the currently selected algorithm's pattern.
 Potential new steps are shown as flashing bright steps on the sequencer.
-While these steps flash, they aren’t painted yet.
+While these steps flash, they aren't painted yet.
 Any step that would be painted over an existing active step will blink dimly.
 By painting the new pattern, you'll deactivate the faintly blinking steps.
 This approach lets you craft intricate sequences, grounded in rhythmic fundamentals, that don't get too busy.
 You can modify algorithm parameters while the pattern is primed.

 <img alt="Pattern editor prime and paint button" src="https://raw.githubusercontent.com/subvertnormality/mosaic/refs/heads/main/images/Grid/pattern_editor/trig_editor/arm-paint-button.svg" width="300" />

-If you haven’t painted the new pattern, the prime button continues to blink.
+If you haven't painted the new pattern, the prime button continues to blink.
 Pressing it again paints your edits.
 Pressing the prime button again without tweaking the algorithm or its parameters effectively acts as an undo for the last action.

 Opt out of a prepared pattern by using the cancel button: